NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

 - The CUDA include directory will be made available to NVRTC on the include path.
-- Additional search paths can be set to the environment variable :envvar:`NUMBA_CUDA_RTC_EXTRA_SEARCH_PATHS`.
+- Additional search paths can be set to the environment variable :envvar:`NUMBA_CUDA_NVRTC_EXTRA_SEARCH_PATHS`.
 Multiple paths should be colon separated.

 Extra Search Paths Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example demonstrates calling a foreign function which includes additional
+This example demonstrates calling a foreign function that includes additional
-headers that does not exist in default Numba-CUDA search paths.
+headers not in the default Numba-CUDA search paths.

-The definition of the C++ template APIs are defined in two different locations:
+The definitions of the C++ template APIs are in two different locations:

 .. literalinclude:: ../../../numba_cuda/numba/cuda/tests/doc_examples/ffi/include/mul.cuh
    :language: C